jerrywallacecs/3DRender_Sandbox/README.md

 ## Overview

-**OpenGL_Lessons** is my hands-on journey through *LearnOpenGL*, where I implement concepts from scratch to deeply understand how modern OpenGL works under the hood.
+This is my hands-on journey through *LearnOpenGL*, where I implement concepts from scratch to deeply understand how modern OpenGL works under the hood.

 This repository focuses on **learning by doing**.
 The goal is not just to render things, but to understand *why* they work.